appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/workflows.md

 #### Sync fields

-Sync fields are fields/properties that expect input or data in the properties pane.
-These fields show the changed information that occurs due to triggered actions.
+Sync fields are fields/properties that expect input or data in the `properties` pane.
+These fields can be programmed to show the updated information that occurs due to triggered operations.

 ![Input widget - Sync Fields](</img/Writing_Code__Creating_Workflows__Sync_Fields__Input_Widget.png>)